Pedr0Rocha/1-billion-row-challenge/readme.md

 ```

 To solve this issue, we can either keep reading the file until we find a new line or EOF, or
 backtrack the current buffer to the last new line.
-This attempt implements the later.
-Continuing the example
+This attempt implements the second strategy.
-above:
+Continuing the example above:

 The last `\n` found is here: `Popunhas;-99.7`